mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 ## Executive Summary:

-The data science specialization is taught in R language, by faculty from Johns Hopkins University Bloomberg School of Public Health, including 10 courses, each of the them containing 4 weeks with different subjects.
+The data science specialization is taught by faculty from Johns Hopkins University Bloomberg School of Public Health, including 10 courses, each of the them containing 4 weeks with different subjects, ranging from basic R programming, machine learning, to developing data products.

 This specialization is NOT for beginners —although it seems so.
 It does not assume you to have basic R knowledge.
 However, if you are new to R, or even with basic knowledge in R — you will still have A LOT OF hard time.